LT is the parent of two teenagers and writes about a variety of topics she has direct experience with.

 You may wonder why you should teach multiplication and division so early.
 Many children struggle to learn these concepts at school.
 Kids who struggle with math think it's hard and assume that they just aren't good at it.
 By giving your child a basic foundation early on, they may avoid this struggle and may think that math is actually easy to learn.

-You don't have to spend much time to teach these concepts.
+You don't have to spend much time teaching these concepts.
 A few minutes a day is enough.
-This few minutes a day can really add up.
+These few minutes a day can really add up.
 By the time your child reaches 2nd grade, they will already have several hours of exposure and a basic knowledge of multiplication and division that they can build on.
 If you homeschool, you can add multiplication and division to your 1st grade, kindergarten or preschool math curriculum.

 To learn multiplication and division, your preschooler needs to know how to count to 20 and have a basic understanding of addition and subtraction.
 If they don't, start teaching these first.
 Then you can follow the instructions below.
 You can also use these methods to introduce multiplication and division to an older child or to a child who is struggling with these concepts at school.